Atomistic Framework for Glassy Polymer Viscoelasticity Across Twenty Frequency Decades

 For the numerical study, we have considered 64 polymeric chains (each containing 10 monomers) of PMMA in a periodic simulation box, making a system of $N = 9920$ atoms.
-Check section S2 of Supplementary Information (SI) \cite{supp} for further details.
-The atomic interactions are modeled using the General AMBER Force Field (GAFF), where bond, angle, and dihedral terms are represented by harmonic potentials.
+Further details are provided in Section S2 of the Supplementary Information (SI) \cite{supp}.
+The atomic interactions are modeled using the General AMBER Force Field (GAFF), where bond and angle terms are harmonic and dihedral interactions are described by periodic potentials.
 Electrostatic interactions are treated using the particle-particle particle-mesh (PPPM) method, with a real-space cut-off of $9$ \AA.
 Lennard-Jones interactions are truncated at $9$ \AA.
 Large-scale molecular dynamics simulations are carried out using LAMMPS \cite{LAMMPS} to generate polymer configurations under fixed temperature and pressure conditions.
 The system temperature and pressure are controlled through the Nosé–Hoover thermostat and barostat, respectively, with the pressure maintained at zero throughout the simulation.
 The equations of motion are solved under periodic boundary conditions using the velocity-Verlet integrator with a timestep of 1~fs.